In This Section

 - 10 years of state-approved school psychologist experience

-- A doctorate degree in school psychology or a closely related field
+- An education specialist degree in school psychology or a closely related field

 Scope of Practice: